becodeorg/the-start-up-emmentaler/README.md

 ## What we do
 - Learn new languages
-- Have a private teacher
+- Choose your private teacher
-- Apply to become the teacher

-### third title
+- Learn whenever you want

+### Teachers for hire
+Are you proficient in 2 or more languages, send your resume!

 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)